MohamedRadwan-DevOps/devops-step-by-step/faq.md

 Please try to double-check your email, junk folder and so on, if you still can't find the invitation, please register again and make sure you type your email correctly.
 There are many wrong emails found in the registration.

 ## If I can't join the live session, can I still watch it?
-Yes, all session will be podcasting live from YouTube and you can still watch it either live or aftwards but the questions will not be monitored during the session.
+Yes, all sessions will be broadcasted live on YouTube and you can still watch them either live or aftwards but questions will not be monitored during the session.

 ## If I can't join the live session on MS Teams either the live broadcast on YouTube, is there any video record for the session?
 Yes, all session will be recorded here: